refinedev/refine/documentation/blog/2023-02-16-refine-pixels-3.md

 **Custom Login**

 In order to add a custom login route, we add a new `<Route/>` as children to the `<Routes/>` component.

-You can replace your App.tx with the following:
+Remember, we've already replaced `App.tx` code with the following:

 <details>
 <summary>Show `App.tsx` code</summary>